GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

   * We almost spend a week on thinking about the placing of an foreground on background using image segmentation.
   * The main idea here is that we will do image segmentation of background image using [this colab](https://colab.research.google.com/github/lexfridman/mit-deep-learning/blob/master/tutorial_driving_scene_segmentation/tutorial_driving_scene_segmentation.ipynb).
   * The output of image will be a combination of some maps.We will try to find best place for our foreground object based on that map.
+  * SO we have to obtain Road and sidewalk map of the image ans we will try to place the cow in that map
   * But after listening to your session i got that we can place the foreground object anywhere.Then we used good approach to place foreground on background
   We planned to pass 2000 images in a single batch to the Depth image generator.
 Since 1 background will have 2000 images with 100 foregrouds (each 20 times) and another 2000 for same foreground images flipped, we ran the batch twice, second time with foregrounds flipped.